oguztozkoparan/DReader/README.md

 # DReader
-Simple Pdf viewer application built with electronJS.
+Simple Pdf viewer application built with ElectronJS.
+Developed for self education purposes, to learn ElectronJS.

 # Demo
 It will be available for distribution later on in installable form.